collective/collective.emaillogin4/README.txt

 In the security panel of ``plone.app.controlpanel`` we change the ``set_use_email_as_login`` method to set ``login_transform`` to lower case when switching on email as login name.
+For safety, we never change this back to the default empty string.
+This is fine for normal non-email login names as well.

+Note that when ``login_transform`` is ``lower``, the end user can login with upper case ``JOE`` and he will then be logged in with login name ``joe``, as long as the password is correct of course.
+If you somehow still have an upper or mixed case login name, you cannot login.
+Setting the login_transform to a non empty string will automatically apply this transform to all existing logins in your database.

-- TODO: change migration EmailView from plone.app.controlpanel.
+We change the migration EmailView from ``plone.app.controlpanel``, which is a log easier now.

-  Should be lots easier now.
-Maybe do this automatically when switching on emaillogin in the security panel.
+TODO Maybe do this automatically when switching on emaillogin in the security panel.

 Set own login name